microsoft/datashaper/javascript/schema/docs/schema.api.md

     RowNumber = "row_number"
 }

-// Warning: (ae-missing-release-tag) "WorkflowSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Workflow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface WorkflowSchema extends ResourceSchema {
+export interface Workflow extends Resource {
     input?: string[];
     output: Array<OutputPortBinding>;
     steps?: Step[];